Ticketron

-Ticketron was a computerized event ticketing company that was in operation from the 1960s until 1990.
+Ticket Reservations Systems, Inc (TRS), doing business as Ticketron, was a computerized event ticketing company that was in operation from the 1960s until 1990.
 It was the industry leader until overtaken by Ticketmaster.
 In 1990, the majority of Ticketron's assets and business were sold and the following year they were sold on to rival Ticketmaster.

 History

-The original Ticketron was based in Fort Lee, New Jersey and its president was Clayton B Hulsh.
-Ticketron unsuccessfully trialled its computerized ticketing system in summer 1967 and folded later that year.
-The name was bought by a rival, Ticket Reservations Systems, Inc (TRS) and became the name of the service run by TRS in July 1969.

-Ticket Reservations Systems, Inc had been incorporated on May 4, 1965 and was based in New York.
-It was funded by Cemp Investments headed by Edgar Bronfman Sr. It hired Jack Quinn who became president and the company started selling tickets in May 1967 from six Alexander's stores in New York and New Jersey using a duplexed Control Data Corporation 1700 computer system with terminal equipment supplied by Computer Applications, Inc. that it called "electronic box offices".
-TRS initially charged 25 cents to the customer and 25 cents to the event but returned 12.5 cents to the house.
-It moved to a 10% charge in 1970.
-The terminals expanded to other publicly accessible locations, such as banks and department stores.
+TRS was incorporated on May 4, 1965, and based in New York.
+It was funded by Cemp Investments, headed by Edgar Bronfman Sr. It hired Jack Quinn who became president and the company started selling tickets in May 1967 from six Alexander's stores in New York and New Jersey using a duplexed Control Data Corporation CDC 1700 computer system with terminal equipment supplied by Computer Applications, Inc. that it called "electronic box offices".
+The same year, the first company to use the Ticketron name was founded in Fort Lee, New Jersey and its president was Clayton B. Hulsh.
+The original Ticketron unsuccessfully trialled its computerized ticketing system in summer 1967 and folded later that year.
+TRS acquired the name and began using it for its service in July 1969.